Two-alarm fire hits York County rowhome

 MANCHESTER TOWNSHIP, Pa.
 (WHTM) — Firefighters in York County were on the scene of a rowhome fire that took place on Sunday, Aug.
 6.

 According to York Area United Fire and Rescue Fire Chief Daniel Hoff, the fire took place in the 3400 block of North George Street.
-Fire units and mutual aid units were still at the scene as of 12:50 p.m.
+Fire units and mutual aid units were still at the scene for a few hours after the fire occurred.

-The department says that North George Street remains closed and that there are no injuries as a result of the fire.
-Hoff stated that the investigation into the fire is underway.
+Hoff stated that there are no injuries as a result of the fire.
+He also stated that the investigation into the fire is underway.

-Hoff stated that 3 families have been displaced.
-The American Red Cross is on the scene to help assist those residents, according to the fire department.
+Hoff stated that three families have been displaced.
+The American Red Cross was on the scene to help assist those residents, according to the fire department.